nabulator/nabulator.github.io/src/openpad.md

 * Arduino for microcontroller

-The source code and documentation needed to reproduce this project is available on the Openpad project on [Github][1] originally pioneered by finalarcadia.
-I have forked and added a PCB design.
+The source code and documentation needed to reproduce this project is available on the Openpad project on [Github][1] originally pioneered by [finalarcadia](https://github.com/finalarcadia).
+While finalarcadia made a build for Pump as well but here I only provide the build for 4 panels.
+My forked branch includes an additional PCB design and small changes.
+My design differs mostly in the use of modular panels, more sensitive sensors registration and more cost-effective circuit.

 ## Frame